SidheshwarSarangal/Anshumat-Foundation-Assignment/README.md

 AI was used for:

 - Understanding deployment errors on Railway (especially SQLite native module build issues)
+- Fixing Node version mismatch, module rebuild, and debugging during deployment
+- Understanding that Railway will embed the local `.db` file along with the code
-- Implementing SQLite with Express (first-time experience)
+- Understanding implemention and usage of SQLite with Express
 - Designing DB schema according to problem statement complexity
-- Fixing Node version mismatch, module rebuild, and debugging
-- Understanding that Railway can embed the local `.db` file along with the code
+- Refining the presentation of the final readme document

 ---